aragon/osx/UPDATE_CHECKLIST.md

 - [ ] Set `ETH_KEY` in `.env` to the deployers private key.
 It doesn't have to be the previous deployer
 - [ ] Set the right API key for the chains blockchain explorer in `.env` (e.g. for mainnet it is `ETHERSCAN_KEY`)
 - [ ] Copy the managing DAO multisig env variables from `packages/subgraph/.env-example` into `packages/subgraph/.env`
+- [ ] Follow the version specific tasks in the section `Version tasks`
+- [ ] If new plugin builds are released
+  - [ ] Double-check that the build-metadata was updated correctly for the UI to work correctly
+  - [ ] If the plugin is used by the managing DAO and the new build includes security relevant changes it must be applied immediately

 ## Update

 To update run `yarn deploy --network NETWORK` in `packages/contracts` and replace `NETWORK` with the correct network name (e.g. for mainnet it is `yarn deploy --network mainnet`).

 ## After-Update

+- [ ] Follow the version specific tasks in the section `Version tasks`

 ### Configuration updates